 - “But the spectacular scope explosion of marketing — and the rate at which new disruptions and innovations continue to roil marketing and business at large — has made it impossible for any one vendor to deliver everything that every marketer needs in a digital world.
 Almost all of the major providers now acknowledge this, and they’ve shifted their strategies to embrace the ecosystem — becoming true ‘platforms’ that make it easier for marketers to plug in a variety of more specialized and vertical solutions.”

 (Customer data platforms fit somewhere in the middle of the spectrum, between centralized and distributed platforms.)

-I had a few thoughts after pondering the new Supergraphic and reading the accompanying post:
+Anyway, I have some thoughts after viewing the new Supergraphic and accompanying post.

-So, yes there are more, but did 40% more products/solutions (approximately 1400 of them) enter the market in the last 12 months?
-Or perhaps more pointedly, do 1400 new solutions have any customers – nevermind revenue — using them at all?
-Color me skeptical.
+So, yes there are more, but did 40% more products and solutions (approximately 1,400 of them) enter the market in the last 12 months?
+Or, perhaps more pointedly, do 1400 new solutions have any customers — never mind revenue — using them at all?

-This is a very exciting time to be in marketing technology, no matter what role you play!
+Inarguably, this is a very exciting time to be in martech, no matter what role you play.